 Acne can be a painful condition, both physically and mentally.
 Many people suffer from acne for much longer than necessary because they misunderstand the causes and end up treating their skin incorrectly.

 In this article, Dr. Zhu reviews the causes of acne, as well as several great treatment options.
-She also discusses how to treat acne scars after your skin is clear.
+She also discusses how to treat leftover scars after your skin is clear.

 What Causes Acne?